Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids: Results

-Finally we would like to propose a systematic method to detect the signature of odd-frequency paring and observe the singlet-to-triplet crossover experimentally.
-Fig.~7(a) shows a scheme of an SF junction in contact with an STM tip to measure the differential conductance or the LDOS in the F layer.
+Finally, we would like to propose an experimental method of detecting the signature of the odd-frequency pairing and observing the singlet-to-triplet crossover.
+Figure 7(a) shows a scheme of an SF junction in contact with a scanning tunneling microscope (STM) tip for measuring the differential conductance or the LDOS in the F layer.
 The spatial dependence of the LDOS of F in the strong proximity regime is plotted in Fig.~7(b).
-As clearly seen from Fig.~7(b), the measurement of the position dependence of the zero-energy LDOS would enable clear identification of long-range odd-frequency paring as well as the the singlet-to-triplet crossover.
-It should be noted that the spatial dependence of the LDOS of an inhomogeneous SF junctions for a $weak$ proximity and small exchange field case has been investigated by Cottet.~\cite{Cottet11}
+As clearly shown in Fig.~7(b), the measurement of the position dependence of the zero-energy LDOS enables clear identification of the long-range odd-frequency pairing as well as of the the singlet-to-triplet crossover.